portworx/px-docs/cli-reference.md

 ```

 #### pxctl cloudsnap credentials create
+`pxctl cloudsnap credentials create` is used to create/configure credentials for various cloud providers
 ```
 sudo /opt/pwx/bin/pxctl cloudsnap cred create --provider s3 --s3-access-key AAAAAAAAAAAAAAAA --s3-secret-key XXXXXXXXXXXXXXXX --s3-region us-east-1 --s3-endpoint s3.amazonaws.com
 Credentials created successfully
 ```

 #### pxctl cloudsnap credentials delete
-This command is used to delete the credentials from the cloud providers.
+`pxctl cloudsnap credentials delete` is used to delete the credentials from the cloud providers.
 ```
 sudo /opt/pwx/bin/pxctl cloudsnap cred delete --uuid ffffffff-ffff-ffff-1111-ffffffffffff Credential deleted successfully
 ```

 #### pxctl cloudsnap credentials validate
-Validate the existing credentials
+`pxctl cloudsnap credentials validate` validates the existing credentials
 ```
 sudo /opt/pwx/bin/pxctl cloudsnap cred validate --uuid ffffffff-ffff-ffff-1111-ffffffffffff Credential validated successfully
 ```

 #### pxctl cloudsnap backup
-This command is used to backup a single volume to the configured cloud provider through credential command line.
+`pxctl cloudsnap backup` command is used to backup a single volume to the configured cloud provider through credential command line.
 If it will be the first backup for the volume a full backup of the volume is generated.
 If it is not the first backup, it only generates an incremental backup from the previous full/incremental backup.
 If a single cloud provider credential is created then there is no need to specify the credentials on the command line.
 ```